openregulatory/templates/templates/qms/management-review/sop-management-review.md

 ### 2.2 Data Collection and Analysis

-Every process owner is responsible to track the KPI of their process during the review period and to keep records as required by the process.
+Every process owner is responsible for tracking the KPI of their process during the review period and creating records as required by the process.

 At the end of a review period, the QMO collects data input from process owners and analyzes the KPI data against pre-defined criteria in preparation for the Management Review.
-The QMO may undertake further investigation to identify nonconformities and to provide a preliminary assessment of the adequacy, suitability and efficacy of the QM system.
+The QMO may undertake further investigation to identify non-conformities and to provide a preliminary assessment of the adequacy, suitability and efficacy of the QM system.

 |              |                         |